Grief is not a linear process.

 My experience with grief…

 When my brother died in a car crash, it was a shock to all of us.
-This type of death is hard for the brain to comprehend.
-It’s unexpected.
+This type of death is hard for the brain to comprehend because it’s unexpected.

-What I mean by that is that even though death can be a shock, no matter what the type of death is, when someone is terminally ill, it’s expected that the person will pass on.
+What I mean by that is that even though all deaths can be a shock, when someone is terminally ill, it’s expected that the person will pass on.
+Hence the word “terminal.”

-Most of us grew up knowing that our grandparents would pass, and then our parents.
-There seemed to be a natural progression.
+Most of us grew up thinking that our grandparents would pass first, and then our parents.
+We learned that there’s a natural progression.
+This is our way of easing the pain.
+Natural age-progression passings.

 Like a car crash, a shooting, or a suicide.
 Those are huge shocks to our system.